pingidentity/terraform-provider-pingdirectory/docs/resources/default_groovy_scripted_access_log_publisher.md

 - `request_criteria` (String) Specifies a set of request criteria that must match the associated operation request in order for a request or result to be logged by this Access Log Publisher.
 - `result_criteria` (String) Specifies a set of result criteria that must match the associated operation result in order for that result to be logged by this Access Log Publisher.
 - `script_argument` (Set of String) The set of arguments used to customize the behavior for the Scripted Access Log Publisher.
 Each configuration property should be given in the form 'name=value'.
+- `script_class` (String) The fully-qualified name of the Groovy class providing the logic for the Groovy Scripted Access Log Publisher.
 - `search_entry_criteria` (String) Specifies a set of search entry criteria that must match the associated search result entry in order for that it to be logged by this Access Log Publisher.
 - `search_reference_criteria` (String) Specifies a set of search reference criteria that must match the associated search result reference in order for that it to be logged by this Access Log Publisher.
 - `suppress_internal_operations` (Boolean) Indicates whether internal operations (for example, operations that are initiated by plugins) should be logged along with the operations that are requested by users.